lqcys/SublimeApex/README.md

 11. If you don't want to keep the local history change, you can set keep_local_change_history to false in the settings.

 12. If you want to output the session info, you can set output_session_info to true in the settings.

+# Test Pull Request
+This is just a test